Henry Beekman

-Henry Beekman (January 4, 1687 – January 3, 1775) was a prominent colonial American politician and landowner.
+Henry Beekman (January 4, 1687 – January 3, 1775) was a politician and landowner from the Thirteen Colonies.

 Early life

 Beekman was born in Kingston, New York. the son of Judge Hendrick "Henry" Beekman (1652–1716) and his wife, Johanna (née de Loper) Davidson Beekman.
 His mother was the widow of Joris Davidson.
 His father served as a justice of the peace for Ulster County.
 His sister was Cornelia Beekman, who married Gilbert Livingston, a son of Robert Livingston, first Lord of Livingston Manor.
 Through his sister Cornelia, he was uncle to Margaret and Joanna Livingston.
 Margaret married Peter Stuyvesant, a great-grandson of the Peter Stuyvesant (who was the last Dutch director-general of New Netherland) and Joanna married Pierre Van Cortlandt, the first lieutenant governor of the New York.

 His paternal grandparents were Catalina (née de Boogh) Beekman and Wilhelmus Beekman, who served as the governor of the Colony of Swedes and acting mayor of New York City from 1682 to 1683 under Governor Anthony Brockholls.
 His uncle Gerardus Beekman was elected president of the council and acting governor of the Province of New York in 1710.
 His maternal grandparents were Captain Jacob de Loper and Cornelia Melyn (a daughter of Cornelius Melyn, Patroon of Staten Island).